-We generally buy and hold our portfolio positions, while minimizing credit risk by setting maximum concentration limit per issuer and credit rating.
+We generally buy and hold our portfolio positions, while minimizing credit risk by setting a maximum concentration limit per issuer and credit rating.
 Our investments consist primarily of government and corporate debentures.
 Although we believe that we generally adhere to conservative investment guidelines, the continuing turmoil in the financial markets may result in impairments of the carrying value of our investment assets.
 We classify our investments as available-for-sale.
-Changes in the fair value of investments classified as available-for-sale are not recognized to income during the period, but rather are recognized as a separate component of equity until realized.
+Changes in the fair value of investments classified as available-for-sale are not recognized as income during the period, but rather are recognized as a separate component of equity until realized.
 Realized losses in our investments portfolio may adversely affect our financial position and results.
-Had we reported all the accumulated changes in the fair values of our investments into income, our reported net income for the year ended December 31, 2015, would have decreased by \$4 million.
+Had we reported all the accumulated changes in the fair values of our investments as part of our income, our reported net income for the year ended December 31, 2016, would have decreased by \$9 million.